-1 If the holiday occurs on a day which is a regularly scheduled day off for the operational 2 employee, (s)he will receive additional pay for that workweek equal to one-half (1/2) of that 3 employee's regular work shifts (not to exceed twelve (12) hours at straight time for fifty-six (56) 4 hour employees and eight (8) hours for forty (40) hour employees.)
-If the holiday occurs on a 5 day which is a regularly scheduled day off for the administrative employee, (s)he will be granted 6 the day off with pay in accordance with headquarters day of observance.
+1 If the holiday occurs on a day which is a regularly scheduled day off for the operational 2 employee, they will receive additional pay for that workweek equal to one-half (1/2) of that 3 employee's regular work shifts (not to exceed twelve (12) hours at straight time for fifty-six (56) 4 hour employees and eight (8) hours for forty (40) hour employees.)
+If the holiday occurs on a 5 day which is a regularly scheduled day off for the administrative employee, they will be granted 6 the day off with pay in accordance with headquarters day of observance.
 7 Section 10.4.
 Holiday Work.
-In the event an employee is required to work on any of the 8 recognized holidays, he or she will be paid his/her regular hourly rate at a multiplier of two (2).
-9 If any of the hours worked on that holiday exceed forty (40) hours in that work week, those hours 10 shall be paid at a multiplier rate of two and one-half $(2\frac{1}{2})$.
+In the event an employee is required to work on any of the 8 recognized holidays, they will be paid their regular hourly rate at a multiplier of two (2).
+If any 9 of the hours worked on that holiday exceed forty (40) hours in that work week, those hours shall 10 be paid at a multiplier rate of two and one-half $(2\frac{1}{2})$.
 11 Section 10.5.
-Holiday During Vacation.
-In case a holiday is observed on any day during an 12 employee's vacation, up to an additional eight (8) hours for forty (40) hour employees, or (12) 13 twelve hours for fifty-six (56) hour employees or one-half (1/2) of that employee's regular work 14 shift's pay shall be allowed for each such holiday effective on the date of the Board's approval of this contract.
+Holiday During Annual Leave.
+In case a holiday is observed on any day during 12 an employee's annual leave, up to an additional eight (8) hours for forty (40) hour employees, or 13 (12) twelve hours for fifty-six (56) hour employees or one-half (1/2) of that employee's regular 14 work shift's pay shall be allowed for each such holiday effective on the date of the Board's 15 approval of this contract.
+16 Section 10.6.
+Floating Holiday.
+All such employees shall be allowed time off with pay for 17 the duration of their normal shift for each of the two (2) floating holidays.